dduril/front-end-developer/dev-ops.md

 As this is a curated list, more items will be added and existing items may be shuffled around as I learn more.

+An excellent resource can be found here:
+**<a href="https://xebialabs.com/periodic-table-of-devops-tools/">XebiaLabs - Periodic Table of DevOps Tools</a>**

 ### Source Code Management (SCM)

 - **<a href="https://bitbucket.org/" target="_blank">Atlassian Bitbucket</a>**